ramantehlan/blog/content/post/2020/modern-javascript-packaging.md

 ### Un-Publish

-To un-publish a package, you can run the following command.
+You can’t unpublish after 24 hours of publishing a package, or it’s version.
+Before that, to un-publish a package, you can run the following command.

 ```bash
 npm unpublish
 ```

 ## Github